The Specials: Later developments

 Golding teamed up with Dammers for a brief spell of club DJing, and then worked with Coventry band After Tonight.
 After Special Beat, he went on to lead the Seattle-based ska groups Stiff Upper Lip, and more recently, Pama International, as well as many collaborations with other ska bands.
 He has also toured with the Beat.
 He joined the 1990s Specials line-up, but left in 2000.
 He rejoined in 2009, and remained with the group until its end in 2022.

 Radiation fronted and worked with numerous artists including the Tearjerkers (a band that he had begun in the last months of the Specials), the Bonediggers, the Raiders and Three Men & Black (including Jean-Jacques Burnel of the Stranglers), Jake Burns (Stiff Little Fingers), Pauline Black, Bruce Foxton (the Jam), Dave Wakeling (the Beat, General Public) and Nick Welsh (Skaville UK).
 He also fronts the Skabilly Rebels, a band that mixes rockabilly with ska.
 He joined the 1990s Specials line-up and again in 2009, continuing to 2014.

-Bradbury continued through the Special AKA era, then formed the band JB's Allstars, before moving into production.
+Bradbury continued through the Special A.K.A. era, then formed the band JB's Allstars, before moving into production.
 He joined Special Beat for several years, then a reformed Selecter, before retiring from music to work as an IT specialist.
 He rejoined the band for their 2009 reunion, and continued to perform with them until his death in 2015.

 From 1984 until 1987, Hall fronted the Colourfield, with some commercial success.
 After they disbanded, he pursued a solo career, working mostly in the new wave genre.
 He co-wrote a number of early Lightning Seeds releases.
 He also performed some vocals for a Dub Pistols album.
 He and Eurythmics member David A. Stewart formed the duo Vegas in the early 1990s, releasing an eponymous album in 1992.
 Hall joined the Specials for their 2009 reunion, and continued to perform with them until his death in 2022.

 In 2006, Dammers formed large, jazz-style ensemble the Spatial AKA Orchestra.